brettz9/webappfind/atyourcommand/README.md

 # Higher priority to-dos (longer)

 1. Work to utilize content type or file extension and supply to web app
-    1. Implement content type through own listener or by registering Firefox+add-on with the OS somehow as an app?
+    1. Implement content type through own listener or by registering browser+add-on with the OS somehow as an app?
 1. **Grab contents as text or HTML in custom manner** (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or